togakangaroo/togakangaroo.github.io/_posts/2014-08-02-myfirstpost.md

 Click around.
 Nice, huh?

 For simplicity's sake we're going to assume jquery.
-We're also going to start with the
+We're also going to start with the html and css already written because...eh, I'm not interested in writing it again.
+It's pretty straightforward.
+Check it out

+So firt of, we cannot achieve a collapser with css alone.
+We need to add some html, let's start by considering the html we would like to achieve.
+For each `.should-collapse` we want to wrap their contents in a new `<span class=collapsible-collapse-area>` and we want to prepend a new `<button class=collapsible-collapse-handle>`.
+And that's it.
+Our CSS will take care of the rest.

+<a class="jsbin-embed" href="http://jsbin.com/weniqu/1/embed?html,output">Html we would like to achieve</a>

+Ok, great!
+Next let's consider our desired API.
+What we need is...a function.
+That will take an element.
+And make it collapsible. `makeCollapsible` sounds like a good function name for this, yeah?

+<a class="jsbin-embed" href="http://jsbin.com/weniqu/23/embed?js">Desired API</a>

+Good?
+Great.

+Ok, let's get coding.
+So to start with [let's create an IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression), create a stub function in the global scope, select some elements and invoke the stub on each.

-<a class="jsbin-embed" href="http://jsbin.com/zatey/3/embed">JS Bin</a>
+<a class="jsbin-embed" href="http://jsbin.com/weniqu/6/embed?js">Stubbed Usage</a>

+That looks nice, don't it?
+Straightforward.
+Keep in mind that if you need to export anything out of an IIFE you always want to do it at the very end.

 <script src="http://static.jsbin.com/js/embed.js" async defer></script>